geoJackSheehan/BAD/README.md

 # Broader Impact and Inclusivity Statement

 ## Broader Impact

 As developers of an open-sourced Auto Differentiation package, we care about bringing diversity, equity, and inclusion to the open-source community.
 We hope that our package can be used by a diverse group of people, including women, people of color, people with disabilities, and an exhaustive list consisting of minorities.
 We hope we can provide a safe space for motivating others to contribute and point out possible changes that need to be made for this open-sourced package.

 This open-sourced package may be misused and cause some serious ethical issues.
-Although this package is an efficient tool to solve complex gradient problems without solving them by hand, we hope users can spend time understanding the real mathematical implications and uses of taking derivatives and gradients.
+Although this package is an efficient tool to solve complex gradient problems without solving them by hand, prior to using this package, we hope users can spend time understanding the real mathematical implications and uses of taking derivatives and gradients.
 Our package is primarily used for academic purposes and should not be for sale.

 ## Software Inclusivity